tojkuv/the-rust-book/error-handling/README.md

 First, we define a struct named `Guess` that has a field named `value` that hholds an `i32`.
 This is where the number will be stored.

 Then we implement an associated function named `new` on `Guess` that creates instances of `Guess` values.
 The `new` function is defined to have one parameter named `value` of type `i32` and to return a `Guess`.
 The code in the body of the `new` function tests `value` to make sure it's between 1 and 100.
-If `value` doesn't pass this test, we make a `panic!` call, which will alert the programmer who is writing the calling code that they have a bug they need to fix, because creating a `Guess` with a `value` outside this range would violate the contract that `Guess::new` is relying on.
+If `value` doesn'_t pass this test, we make a `panic!` call, which will alert the programmer who is writing the calling code that they have a bug they need to fix, because creating a `Guess` with a `value` outside this range would violate the contract that `Guess::new` is relying on.
 The conditions in which `Guess::new` might panic should be discussed in its public-facing API documentation; we'll cover documentation conventions indicating the possibility of a `panic!` in the API documentation that you create in Chapter 14.
 If `value` does pass the test, we create a new `Guess` with its `value` field set to the `value` parameter and return the `Guess`.

-Next, we implement a method named `value` that borrows `self`, doesn't have any other parameters, and returns an `i32`.
+Next, we implement a method named `value` that borrows `self`, doesn'_t have any other parameters, and returns an `i32`.
 This kind of method is sometimes called a *getter* because its purpose is to get some data from its fields and return it.
 This public methood iis necessary because the `value` field of the `Guess` struct is private.
-It's important that the `value` field be private so code using the `Guess` struct is not allowed to set `value` directly: code outside the module *must* use the `Guess::new` function to create an instance of `Guess`, thereby ensuring there's no way for a `Guess` to have a `value` that hasn't been checked by the conditions in the `Guess::new` function.
+It's important that the `value` field be private so code using the `Guess` struct is not allowed to set `value` directly: code outside the module *must* use the `Guess::new` function to create an instance of `Guess`, thereby ensuring there's no way for a `Guess` to have a `value` that hasn'_t been checked by the conditions in the `Guess::new` function.

-A function that has a parameter or returns only numbers between 1 and 100 could then declare in its signature that it takes or returns a `Guess` rather than an `i32` and wouldn't need to do any additional checks in its body.
+A function that has a parameter or returns only numbers between 1 and 100 could then declare in its signature that it takes or returns a `Guess` rather than an `i32` and wouldn'_t need to do any additional checks in its body.

 ### Summary

 Rust's error handing features are designed to help you write more robust code.
-The `panic!` macro signals that your program is in a state it can't handle and lets you tell the process to stop instead of trying to proceed with invalid or incorrect values.
+The `panic!` macro signals that your program is in a state it can'_t handle and lets you tell the process to stop instead of trying to proceed with invalid or incorrect values.
 The `Result` enum uses Rust's type system to indicate that operations might fail in a way that your code could recover from.
 You can use `Result` to tell code that calls your code that it needs to handle potential success or failure as well.
 Using `panic!` and `Result` in the appropriate situations will make your code more reliable in the face of inevitable problems.

 Now that you've seen useful ways that the standard library uses generics with the `Option` and `Result` enums, we'll talk about how generics work and how you can use them in your code.